Back to StorageRadar

 list_snapshotsdiff_snapshots

 Take the most recent snapshot and the snapshot closest to 7 days ago.
-Compare them by category (groupBy=category) and explain what grew the most.
+Compare them by category and explain what grew the most.

 10 What changed after updating Xcode?